pyk595/tp/docs/DeveloperGuide.md

     1. Test case: `log 1 d/2022-04-09 des/Coffee`<br>
        Expected: Interaction is saved for the first contact with the given date and description.
-       Details are shown in the status message.
+       Details are shown in the result display message.

     1. Test case: `log`<br>
-       Expected: Error details shown in the status message.
-Status bar remains the same.
+       Expected: Error details shown in the result display message.
+Command box remains the same.

     1. Test case: `log 1 d/3000-01-01 des/post-apocalyptic coffee`<br>
        Expected: Interaction record is not saved.
-Error details shown in the status message.
-Status bar remains the same.
+Error details shown in the result display message.
+Command box remains the same.

     1. Other incorrect add interaction record commands to try: `log 1 d/x des/x`, `log 1 d/ des/x`, `log 1 d/2022-01-01 des/`, `...` (where x is a string)<br>
        Expected: Similar to previous.